ARMmbed/mbed-os/TESTS/netsocket/README.md

 **Description:**

-Verify basic functionality of asynchronous DNS.
-Call `NetworkInterface::gethostbyname_async()` with a valid host name and verify result.
+Verify the basic functionality of asynchronous DNS.
+Call `NetworkInterface::gethostbyname_async()` with a valid host name, and verify the result.

 **Preconditions:**

-1. Network interface is initialised.
+1. Network interface is initialized.
 2. Network connection is up.

 **Test steps:**